Debiased Machine Learning with Many Cross-Fitting Folds: Examples

 This moment function corresponds to the augmented inverse propensity weighted (AIPW) estimator (\cite{robins1994estimation}, \cite{scharfstein1999adjusting}).
 It also appears as the efficient influence function for the ATE in \cite{hahn1998role} and \cite{hirano2003efficient}. \end{example}

-\begin{example}[Difference-in-Differences] This example considers the average treatment effect on the treated in difference-in-differences research designs with two periods and panel data, as studied in \cite{sant2020doubly}.
-Let $A \in \{0,1\}$ denote a binary treatment status on the post-period treatment, $Y_1(a)$ denote the potential outcome on the post-period treatment under treatment status $ a \in \{0,1\}$, $Y_0$ denote the outcome of interest in a pre-treatment period, $X$ denote a vector of covariates, and

-denote the observed outcome in the post-treatment period.
+\begin{example}[Difference-in-Differences] This example considers the average treatment effect on the treated in difference-in-differences research designs with two periods and panel data.
+Let $A \in \{0,1\}$ denote a binary treatment status on the post-treatment period, $Y_1(a)$ denote the potential outcome on the post-treatment period under treatment status $ a \in \{0,1\}$, $Y_0$ denote the outcome of interest in a pre-treatment period, $X$ denote a vector of covariates, and $Y_1 = A Y_1(1) + (1-A) Y_1(0)~$ denote the observed outcome in the post-treatment period.
 The available data is modeled by the vector $W = (Y_0, Y_1, A, X)$.
-The parameter of interest is

-which represents the treatment effect for the treated group in the post-treatment period, also known as ATT-DID. \cite{sant2020doubly} used the following conditional parallel trend assumption,
+The parameter of interest is $\theta_0 = E[Y_1(1) - Y_1(0) \mid A=1]~,$ which represents the treatment effect for the treated group in the post-treatment period, also known as ATT-DID. \cite{sant2020doubly} used a conditional parallel trend assumption, $ E[Y_1(0) - Y_0 \mid X, A=1 ] = E[Y_1(0) - Y_0 \mid X, A=0 ], $ and the treatment overlap condition, to identify the ATT-DID by a moment condition, such as \eqref{eq:moment_for_theta}, using a moment function like \eqref{eq:moment_funct} with $\psi^a(W,\eta) = A$ and